einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

 ~~

-Notice that the 3 elements are written differently in Python than in JavaScript:

-<i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'></i>

-~~

 In Python, the

 ### Initialization

-is made by first writing
+is made by first typing

 **for**

 <span class="fragment">then the **1st argument** to `range()`<br>defines the initial value of our _index variable_ x.</span>